retiutut/controlp5/README.md

 Recommended OS: Windows 10.

 1. Download and install Apache Ant using these instructions: https://mkyong.com/ant/how-to-install-apache-ant-on-windows/
-1. In command line, run `ant -buildfile resources\build.xml`.
+1. On Windows, run `ant -buildfile resources\build.xml`.
+On Mac, use `ant -buildfile resources/build.xml`.
 This will create a distributable zip file with jar and docs.
 1. Unzip and copy to Processing/Libraries folder, and enjoy!